-Congratulations on your employment with the State of Nevada.
 You are part of a dedicated team of over 16,000 employees serving the citizens of our great state.
 Although you have your own unique duties and responsibilities, you also play an important part in implementing the goals of your department and of state government.

-The State of Nevada Employee Handbook along with your Work Performance Standards and your department's Prohibitions and Penalties offer you the framework to be successful in your job.
-This handbook provides an overview of important rights, responsibilities, policies and benefits that govern the workplace.
-It is not intended to address every detail about employment with the State of Nevada.
-However, it does provide a comprehensive overview and serves as a useful guide.
+The State of Nevada Employee Handbook provides an overview of important information related to your employment.
+It is not intended to address every detail about employment with the State of Nevada; however it does provide a comprehensive overview and serves as a useful guide.
 It is important for you to be familiar with the information in this handbook, so please review it carefully.

-Your agency personnel staff or the Division of Human Resource Management of the Department of Administration can provide additional details and assistance relating to your employment, should you have further questions.
+In addition to the handbook, it is essential that you review and understand your department's Prohibitions and Penalties and your Work Performance Standards.
+Your agency personnel staff or Human Resource Management can provide additional details and assistance relating to your employment or information included in this handbook.

-Thank you for being essential partners in working to help our state move forward.
+Thank you for being a part of the State of Nevada and working towards our goal of continuing to move forward.
 As a state employee, you make significant contributions to the well-being and quality of life for all Nevadans.
-We wish you success in your new position and hope you will enjoy a long and rewarding career with the State of Nevada.
+We wish you continued success in your position and hope you continue to enjoy a long and rewarding career with the State of Nevada.

-Brian Sandoval, Governor

-State of Nevada
+Brian Sandoval, Governor State of Nevada

-Teresa Thienhaus, Administrator

-Department of Administration

-Division of Human Resource Management
+Lee-Ann Easton, Administrator Department of Administration Division of Human Resource Management